 Public Relations covers a wide variety of tasks with an equally diverse range of clients.
 Surveys of NUJ members find them working in government and public affairs, education, entertainment, health, industry and commerce, trade unions and political parties, not-for-profit organisations and charities.

-This area of work tends to command higher prices than most, but it also requires a more complex mix of skills and experience and, often, a far greater degree of responsibility than other sectors.
+This area of work commands higher prices than, for example, those charged by the reporters who get the press releases.
+It requires a more complex mix of skills and experience and, often, a far greater degree of responsibility than other sectors.
 Generally, while clients respect a journalistic background, in many cases they are looking for more, including specific PR experience and skill, knowledge and above all contacts in a particular sector.

 The rates vary widely - probably more than in any other sector.
-While some small non-profit organisations may not be prepared to pay more than £90 a day, other clients may be offering £1000 or more.
-The freelance PR's challenge is to negotiate a decent rate for every job in every different set of circumstances.
+While some small non-profit organisations may not be prepared to pay more than £110 a day, other clients may be offering £1000 or more.
+Freelance PRs face the challenge of negotiating a decent rate for every job in every different set of circumstances.

 Writing articles that require extensive research should be charged for by the hour, at the consultancy rate.
 The fee for specialist copy written by an expert should include a premium of at least 10% extra.

-Those used to handing in one draft may find that they have to agree to and quote for several sets of revisions - this is particularly true of corporate and annual report work.
-Dealing with revisions may involve not just an exchange of texts but going in to meetings: cynics would say that meetings are what the kind of person who engage freelances to do PR produce.
+Those who have been used to handing in one draft may find that they have to agree to and quote for several sets of revisions.
+This is particularly true of corporate and annual report work.
+Dealing with revisions may involve not just an exchange of texts but going in to meetings: cynics would say that meetings are what the kind of person who engages freelances to do PR produces - meetings are their "deliverable".